qaleads-benchmarkcapital/qa-contribution-test-journey/README.md

 Pre-Release: Set to True.

 **Notes:**
-- we would like you to use the conventional commits approach to commit comments when committing changes  (https://www.conventionalcommits.org/en/v1.0.0/#summary)
+- we would like you to use the conventional commits approach to commit comments when committing changes [Convential commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - we encourage you to commit changes little and often, at the minimum we would like to see different commits with appropriate commit messages using conventionalcommits for each of the tasks you undertake
 - if you commit changes to your branch after you have created a Release, then please create a further release, incrementing the Version in the Tag and Release Title with additional comment in the Description that provides an overview of what changes are contained in the further Release.